angular/universal/modules/aspnetcore-engine/README.md

 ## Bootstrap

-> [TODO] : This needs to be explained further

-The engine also calls the ngOnBootstrap lifecycle hook of the module being bootstrapped
+The engine also calls the ngOnBootstrap lifecycle hook of the module being bootstrapped, this is how the TransferData gets taken.

 ```ts
 @NgModule({